harbour/core/README.md

   - Use platform native newline (CRLF or LF)
 - In the rare case you need to send something large (> 100KB), use this [free service](http://dropcanvas.com).
-- Of course, there is more into Harbour contribution than writing code, so you're welcome to do so in other areas like documentation, helping fellow users, giving input on decisions, testing in various environments, volunteering in administration tasks, etc.
+- There is more into Harbour contribution than writing code, so you're welcome to do so in other areas like documentation, helping fellow users, giving input on decisions, testing in various environments, volunteering in administration tasks, etc.
 - Participate in localization:<br />